Ticketing

 Guest Registration

-For guests with no email, you may enter your or another guest’s email.
-One person can present multiple QR codes on their device, but each guest must be present for scanning.
-Note: As a graduate, you'll enter separately from your guests, so make sure to print or share their tickets with them in advance.
+- For guests without an email, enter your own or another guest’s email.
+Each guest must be present when their ticket is scanned along with the person you designated to receive their ticket.
+Note: As a graduate, you'll enter separately from your guests.
+So, if using your email for their QR codes, print and share their tickets with them in advance.

 Ticket Confirmation

-You and your guests will receive unique, non-transferable QR code tickets sent to the email you provide.
+You and your guests will each receive unique, non-transferable QR code tickets at the email you provided.
 Tickets can be added to mobile phone wallets, saved as screenshots, or printed.
+Don’t rely on WiFi or cellular data to access the email on the morning of the ceremonies.

 Registration Updates

-You can update your registration anytime until the deadline.
+You can update your registration, including adding or modifying guests, anytime until the deadline.

 Ticketing FAQs